mvsde/website/content/blog/2024-11-23-selbstbestimmt.md

 I don’t have any preference which first name you use, could be just one of them or both. _Fynn_, _Ellie_, or _Fynn Ellie_ are all fine.

-A second first name also gives me the opportunity to “phase out” my last name for day-to-day use while still having a unique name.
+A second first name also gives me the opportunity to “phase out” my last name _Becker_ for day-to-day use while still having a unique name.
 This is really exciting because I seriously dislike my last name and now I can slowly get rid of it.